Olian04/brow/README.md

 Mirroring stdout & stderr to localhost:10005
 ```

-Go to localhost:10005 and there will be a tab containing the logs from the `node index.js` process.
+Navigate to `localhost:10005` and there will be a tab containing the logs from the `node index.js` process.